10 Easy DIY Spider Crafts for Halloween

 Clever Kids' Party Game

-Let the kids play spider-egg toss — a fun and festive game that involves hula hoops, masking tape and cottonballs.
-Cute and inexpensive to make, the little ones will surely be entertained as they attempt to stick the cottonballs (spider eggs) to the taped web.
-Another option?
-Try pin the spider on the web.
+Let the kids play Pin the Spider on the Web — a fun and festive game that involves yarn, glitter card stock and transfer paper.
+Cute and inexpensive to make, the little ones will surely be entertained as they attempt to stick the spider on the web.

 Make It: Kids' Halloween Spiderweb Game